Tawnygoody/MS2-World-of-Rugby/README.md

 ## Known bugs

+- Some of the game card images are slightly larger than the game cards, which cuts off the edge of the logos.
+As images have been used from different sources they all have varying dimensions.
+I did not want to stretch the images in order to fit the game cards, as it wasn't aesthetically pleasing.
+By the edge of some of the images being cut by the game cards, I do not feel it detracts from the user experience greatly.
+- The game cards flip in slightly different ways.
+The top row of cards has a greater 3D effect than the second or thrid row of cards.
+We can see that the third row of cards barely flips in a 3D space at all.
+I believe this is to do with vanishing point.
+I have tried altering the perspective origin, but this seems to remove the 3D effect.
+For the pruposes of this project, I am happy to accept this.
+For future implementaions I would like all cards to have the same 3D effect.

 ## Lighthouse
 I have tested the website's performace, accessibility, and user experience using Lighthouse in Google Developer Tools